Explore the canyon over 2 exciting days

 Yes, it costs 80 soles per day, or 60 soles during the uphill section on the last day from Sangalle to Cabanaconde.

 How many kilometres per day do I need to walk during the trek?

-You will trek 6 km the first day, and 3 to 4 km on the second day.
+You will trek 21 Km.
+The first day you will walk 14 km and the second day 7km.
 We recommend that to participate you should be an active person, and practice some sports or walking/hiking.